 He was a member of the Awards jury for North America in 2014 and for Asia Pacific in 2017.
 He was a workshop moderator for Shifting the flows, pulling the strings: Stocks, flows, and their dynamics at the 6th International LafargeHolcim Forum for Sustainable Construction held in Cairo, Egypt in April 2019.

-Guillaume Habert will be a member of the LafargeHolcim Awards jury for region Middle East Africa in 2020.
+Guillaume Habert was a member of the LafargeHolcim Awards jury for region Middle East Africa in 2020.